 - Listening skills

 - A strong work ethic

-Here are 10 questions to ask when interviewing a new team member for your spa.
+Here are 10 interview questions to ask when hiring a new team member for your spa.

 1. Why did you choose a career path in spa and wellness?

 You want to know why this person chose this career and what drove them towards spa and wellness.
 Is it a desire to help and to heal?
 This will help you figure out where this person fits in your organization.

 Assesses: decision making skills, communication skills (do they tell this story effectively?).

 2. Tell me about a time you encountered a problem with a guest and how you handled it.

 It’s crucial that a customer-facing employee knows how to handle conflict, especially in spa and wellness, where people often feel vulnerable.
 Moreover, when people are paying high prices for luxury services, guests can be demanding, sometimes overly so.
 You want an employee who knows how to handle people with grace and kindness.

 Assesses: interpersonal skills, ability to handle conflict.